 -Especially with regards to rejection’s rare frequency.

-Our Client reported about cases that the rejection transaction screen was not contrasting enough which caused some mechants not seeing the screen when the case occured.
-For those merchants we came up with contrast shown below.
+Our Client reported cases where the rejection transaction screen was not contrasting enough which caused some merchants not to see the screen when the case occurred.
+For those merchants, we came up with the contrast shown below.

-Another thing we think deseves its spot are the animated SMILEYS that show-up at the end of successful transaction.
-Smileys were first introduced with PAX D220 Terminals in 2018 and since they have been positively welcomed by the Customers, Client decided to use them in new devices as well 😊.
+Another thing we think deserves its spot is the animated SMILEYS that show-up at the end of a successful transaction.
+Smileys were first introduced with PAX D220 Terminals in 2018 and since they have been positively welcomed by the Customers, the Client decided to use them in new devices as well 😊.

 Everybody has the Dark Mode / Light Mode switch.
 So do we 😎